terryp/tip_bof_2017/20170515_lightning_talk_opening_remarks.md

 3. Python Software Foundation / Thank you for not kicking me out.
 Thank you Brandon and Ewa for being supportive and for all your help to make this happen.

-4. McMenamin's Crystal Ballroom / Thank you Betsy for this awesome venue.
+4. McMenamin's Crystal Ballroom / MICK-MAN-NI-MINS / Thank you Betsy for this awesome venue.

 5. My Team / Thank you to my team for helping out this evening.
 Joel, Kevin, Eric, Jamie, Zoe, Chris, Alana, Joseph ... you are appreciated.